ChadKoder/guitar-search-demo/README.md

 # job-search
-This application will allow you to search for jobs across multiple sites.
-Three job site api's are now being utilized, but will be adding more sites and functionality soon...
+This application focuses on searching for remote jobs across multiple listings, with the ability to maintain a list of favorites.

 Current participating sites:
 - AuthenticJobs.com